Muenster Cheese vs Provolone Cheese

 Milk Type and Treatment

-Muenster Cheese is made with cow milk.
+Muenster Cheese is made with cow milk that is typically pasteurized.
 Provolone Cheese is made with cow milk.

 Appearance and Aging